-What is Jarvis?
+What is Jasper?
 That's the sort of nickname for the artificial intelligence system that is behind it.
 But basically to define what it is, it's an artificial intelligence tool trained to generate content in a creative and original way.

 It produces unique content that hasn't been used before, meaning its not duplicate content from elsewhere on the web.
 AI does use content that it finds elsewhere to inform what it does, but it goes beyond that.

 I think important to realize is that AI algorithms are trained through some initial input.
 Many language platforms are based on what is known as GPT-3.
 GPT-3, you can look it up on Wikipedia, is the artificial intelligence platform that has to do with language processing intelligence.